2009 GDP Statistics, Growth, and Updates by Quarter

 The Recession Officially Ends

-In 2009, gross domestic product was $14.418 trillion.
-Growth was down 2.8 percent for the year.
-However, it began improving in the third quarter.
-That followed four quarters of decline during the Great Recession.
+In 2009, gross domestic product was $14.449 trillion.
+Growth was down 2.5 percent for the year, according to the 2018 revised estimate by the Bureau of Economic Analysis.
+Growth returned in the third quarter, ending the Great Recession.

 How Estimates of 2009 GDP Changed

-Here are the most recent GDP estimates for each quarter in 2009 (with the prior estimates in parentheses):
+The BEA revises its estimates when it gets new data.
+Here are the most recent GDP estimates for each quarter in 2009 with the prior estimates in parentheses:

 At that point, the economy contracts, and the GDP growth rate turns negative.
 Most estimates of economic production are nominal GDP.
 However, it's important to take out the effects of price increases, which is done in real GDP.
 Growth rates use real GDP to compare growth from one quarter to the next.